bdCalling-Sdt-hub/tidy-bity-backend/README.md

 2. errorhandler updated with network error
 3. validateFields modified
 4. console in all email senders.
-5. email temp for booking
+5. email temp for booking with image.
 6. all util, shared, helper functions.
 7. cors in another folder
 8. activation-code-resend api